syncfusion-content/javascript-docs/js/LinearGauge/Ranges.md

-{% include image.html url="/js/LinearGauge/Concepts-and-Features/Ranges_images/Ranges_img2.png" Caption="Linear Gauge with customized ranges with startValues and endValues"%}
+{% include image.html url="/js/LinearGauge/Ranges_images/Ranges_img2.png" Caption="Linear Gauge with customized ranges with startValues and endValues"%}

 ## Colors and Border

 * You can customize the ranges to improve the appearance of the **Gauge**.
 The range border is modified with the object called **border**.
 It has two border property such as **color** and **width** which are used to customize the border color of the ranges and border width of the ranges.

 * You can set the background color to improve the look and feel of the **Linear Gauge**.
-For customizing the background color of the ranges, **backgroundColor** is used.****You can add the gradient effects to the ranges by using **gradient** object.
+For customizing the background color of the ranges, **backgroundColor** is used.You can add the gradient effects to the ranges by using **gradient** object.

 {% highlight html %}